 The chances of President Trump being impeached are slim.
 After the firing of FBI Director James Comey, more have been calling for the investigation into his campaign’s ties with Russia.
 We may never know if there were any transgressions, and the President could very well be innocent of the accusations against him.
 As President Nixon discovered, the cover up can be worse than the crime.

 Does this mean you should change your investment strategy based on a potential impeachment charge?
 The answer is absolutely not.
 Stock picking and market timing has been proven over and over to be nothing more than a waste of money.
-Your long term goals should be the focus.
+Your long-term goals should be the focus.
 A loss of 10% or more just based on the taxes being priced into the market is a real possibility.
-If the thought of this kind of loss worries you, the best thing to do is schedule some time to discuss your goals with your financial advisor before the news gets worse.
+If the thought of this kind of loss worries you, the best thing to do is schedule some time to discuss your goals with your financial advisor before news gets worse.